CySA+: Current status [updated 2021]

 Despite being a harder exam with more domains, the basic details of the exam such as the number of questions have not changed.
 Below is what you need to know about the exam.

 - Minimum passing score: 750

-Performance-based questions require candidates to perform tasks or solve problems in a simulated real-world IT environment and then answer questions based upon it.
-These questions may be part of the reason why CompTIA recommends three to four years of hands-on information security experience, as candidates without this experience may struggle with this section.
+Performance-based questions require candidates to perform tasks or solve problems in a simulated real-world IT environment with questions that follow.
+These questions are part of the reason why CompTIA recommends four years of hands-on information security experience, as candidates without this experience may struggle with this section.
 This is especially true being that the exam has been approved by the DoD since the last exam version.